servo/ci-runners/README.md

     - Windows 10 (multi-edition ISO), English (United States): [Win10_22H2_English_x64v1.iso](https://www.microsoft.com/en-us/software-download/windows10ISO) (sha256 = a6f470ca6d331eb353b815c043e327a347f594f37ff525f17764738fe812852e)
     - Hint: grab the link, then `curl -Lo Win10_22H2_English_x64v1.iso '<link>'`

-Building the base vm image is handled automatically by the monitor, with the help of `ubuntu2204/build-image.sh`.
+Building the base vm image is handled automatically by the monitor.

 Ubuntu runner
 -------------

 Runners created from this image preinstall all dependencies (including those specified in the main repo, like mach bootstrap deps), preload the main repo, and prebuild Servo in the release profile.

-Building the base vm image is handled automatically by the monitor, with the help of `ubuntu2204/build-image.sh`.
+Building the base vm image is handled automatically by the monitor.

 macOS 13 runner
 ---------------

+Runners created from this image preinstall all dependencies (including those specified in the main repo, like mach bootstrap deps), preload the main repo, and prebuild Servo in the release profile.

 To prepare a server for macOS 13 guests, build a clean image: